mikecao/flightphp.com/README.md

 # flightphp.com

 This is the repository of the website [flightphp.com](http://flightphp.com).
-The website built with the program [Jekyll](https://jekyllrb.com/).
+The website is built with the program [Jekyll](https://jekyllrb.com/).

 ## Contributing